-A risk assessment for the use of hazardous devices must consider all potential risks for the student researcher using the device.
-While many household items (iron, saw, drill, etc.) can be hazardous if used improperly, the documentation of a risk assessment (Form 3) is required when a student researcher works with potentially dangerous laboratory equipment and other devices that require a moderate to high level of expertise to ensure their safe usage.

-Certain laboratory equipment may present a greater risk than other equipment.
-For example, hot plates and Bunsen burners may not require a documented risk assessment, whereas other devices such as high vacuum equipment, heated oil baths, NMR equipment, UV lights, lasers and high-temperature ovens require documentation of a risk assessment (Form 3.)
+The documentation of a risk assessment (Form 3) is required when a student researcher works with potentially hazardous/ dangerous equipment and/or other devices, in or outside a laboratory setting, that require a moderate to high level of expertise to ensure their safe usage.
+Some commonly used devices (Bunsen burners, hot plates, saws, drills, etc.) may not require a documented risk assessment, assuming that the student researcher has experience working with the device.
+Use of other potentially dangerous devices such as high vacuum equipment, heated oil baths, NMR equipment, and high temperature ovens must have documentation of a risk assessment.
+It is recommended that all student-designed inventions also have documentation of a risk assessment.